 With your BCBSRI plan, you don’t need a referral to counseling or medication services received outside of a hospital.
 However, your primary care provider knows you best and can help you find the right provider or program.
-You can also call our BCBSRI help line 24/7 at 1-800-274-2958 for assistance with finding a provider.
+You can also call our BCBSRI help line at 1-800-274-2958 for assistance with finding a provider for mental health or substance use disorder issues.
 (In an emergency, always call 911.)

-This coverage change for your BCBSRI plan will take place starting January 1, 2019.
-(If your coverage is through your employer, the change will take place when the plan renews in 2019.)
-An office visit for a psychiatrist, psychologist, or other mental health or substance use disorder professional typically will cost the same as a primary care visit.
+An office visit for a psychiatrist, psychologist, or other mental health or substance use disorder professional typically costs the same as a primary care visit.

 You can take advantage of special programs that offer more support than traditional office visits.